prismlab/verified_ocaml_gc/README.md

 ## Verify the code

 In your editor of choice (Emacs or VSCode), open the **Impl.GC_infix_closure_ver3.fst** file.
 Place the cursor at the end of the file.
 Then, press `Ctrl .` in VSCode or `Ctrl-c Ctrl-Ret` in Emacs.
 This will typecheck all the files involved because this is the extractable Low\* file and will need all other proofs to typecheck.
 This will take a *few hours* to complete.

 **Important note:** It is well known [^1][^2] that the F* proofs are unstable due to the non-determinism introduced by the SMT solver.
-Hence, it is very likely that
+Hence, it is very likely that the type checking may fail.

 [^1]: https://github.com/FStarLang/FStar/wiki/rlimits%3A-Machine-Independent-Resource-Limits-for-Deterministic-Execution
 [^2]: https://github.com/FStarLang/FStar/wiki/Robust%2C-replayable-proofs-using-unsat-cores%2C-%28aka%2C-hints%2C-or-how-to-replay-verification-in-milliseconds-instead-of-minutes%29